ghc-proposals/ghc-proposals/proposals/0000-allow-unfinished-do.md

 # Defer parse errors

 The syntax of `do` blocks in Haskell requires a final expression in order to even *parse*, lists cannot start with a comma, these are all examples of errors which GHC recognizes as *parse* errors nowadays.
 This means that half-baked `do` blocks, or a misplaced comment before the first element of a list, stop the pipeline, and no feedback can be gathered about name resolution or typing.
 This scenario arises quite often during interactive development.
-This proposal introduces a new flag in the compiler, `-fdefer-parse-errors`, which essentially treats those unfinished elements are having holes filling the missing places.
+Our proposal is to treat those unfinished elements as having holes filling the missing places.

 ## Motivation